 These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Right-Center sources.

-- Overall, we rate the Vancouver Sun Right-Center biased based on editorial positions that lean right and High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate the Vancouver Sun Right-Center biased based on editorial positions that lean right and High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 Traffic/Popularity: High Traffic

 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 1902, the Vancouver Sun is a broadsheet daily newspaper from Vancouver, Canada, serving the British Columbia region.